Louisiana Car Accident Lawyers

 What Should I Do Right After a Car Accident?

 After an accident, the first thing to do is make sure that you and others involved are safe.
 If you or anyone else is injured, call 911.
 While waiting for help, if possible, document the scene.
 Take photos, note current road and weather conditions, and gather information from witnesses and other drivers.
 Contact your insurance company to report the accident, but limit your statements to factual descriptions.
-Seek medical attention, even if you don't have any visible injuries.
+Seek medical attention, even if you do not have any visible injuries.
 Finally, consult with an experienced car accident attorney in Louisiana to understand your rights and legal options.

 How Does Louisiana's Comparative Fault System Work?